wernejm/ECE434/hw06/ReadMe.md

 I added another project to the project document I submitted for hw05.
 This can be viewed under 'Projects 2020 (HW6).docx' or under Projects.docx.

+*Check out ~/exercises/rtl-sdr for notes on things I've done with the Bone and the rtl-sdr*

 Watch: